sslboard/VanitySSL/README.md

 5. **Configuration and Launch**
    - Read environment variables for backend address, database location, ACME email, and other settings.
-  - Start the proxy server with HTTPS enabled and serve the internal API on a separate port (port `8081` by default).
+  - Start the proxy server with HTTPS enabled.
+Requests with the hostname specified in `VANITY_API_HOSTNAME` are served by the internal API; all others are proxied to the backend.

 6. **Testing and Logging**
    - Add unit tests for the store interface and API logic.